WSWCWaterDataExchange/WaDE-Side-Projects/20230406 Bureau Contractors/README.md

 # 20230406 Bureau Contractors

 Looking for a way to create a new OwnerClassificationCV tag (i.e., "Reclamation Water Receiver") on contractors who work with the USBR.
 Will use USBR website and web-scrape information to find all contractor names.
-Used to compare water source type of POD sites to that of connecting POU sites per state.
 - USBR Site: https://www.usbr.gov/projects/
 - GitHub Link: https://github.com/WSWCWaterDataExchange/WaDE-Side-Projects/issues/2